april19833/currency-1.5/contracts/README.md

 In this section we will consider the changes for the Community Governance process employed by the token holders to approve changes to the core protocol.
 Below is the proposed redesign.
 The redesign makes the following key changes:

 - Community Governance
-  - Policy Proposals and Policy Votes are replaced into a single contract (EcoGovernance) that manages the stages, proposals, and voting of the community governance contract.
+  - Policy Proposals and Policy Votes are replaced into a single contract (CommunityGovernance) that manages the stages, proposals, and voting of the community governance contract.
     - This removes the need for cloning and rebinding that happen each generation and during the generation increment.
-Instead, all the state is managed in the EcoGovernance contract, which contains an enum of the stages possible and rules for changing between stages.
+Instead, all the state is managed in the CommunityGovernance contract, which contains an enum of the stages possible and rules for changing between stages.
   - Root Policy address executes proposals similar to Compound Bravo
     - Instead of uploading arbitrary bytecode per proposal, which increases the complexity and danger of executing proposals, ECO 1.5 proposes that Eco Upgrade Proposals are submitted like Compound Bravo proposals.
 Each proposal would contain a couple arrays that would define the specific downstream functions and contracts to call in sequence.
-    - The root policy also needs a getter/setter for EcoGovernance to know who the authorized caller is.
+    - The root policy also needs a getter/setter for CommunityGovernance to know who the authorized caller is.
-  - EcoGovernance timings are flexible
+  - CommunityGovernance timings are flexible
     - Removing the monotonic generation timer means that incrementing the generation doesn’t necessarily need to happen on a specific cadence.
 The voting cycle can automatically renew each time a proposal passes.
   - Addition of getter/setter functions where necessary
     - As mentioned above and multiple times in this document, permission based authorization functionality will need to be implemented in each relevant contract.